-If an international student would like to take components of courses via webenabled resources AND Saint Vincent College has assisted the student with obtaining a visa, the student must first consult the dean of studies for approval.
+If an international student would like to take components of courses via web-enabled resources AND Saint Vincent College has assisted the student with obtaining a visa, the student must first consult the director of international education for approval.
 International students with Saint Vincent-sponsored visas are expected to take at least one traditional face-to-face course per semester which will require them to be physically present on campus.